Introducing The Global X Data Center REITs & Digital Infrastructure ETF (VPN)

 We believe that such infrastructure is therefore essential to 21st century growth and can play a multi-faceted role in investors' portfolios that could offer income and growth characteristics.

-On October 29th, 2020, we introduced the Global X Data Center REITs & Digital Infrastructure ETF (VPN) on Nasdaq.
+On October 29th, 2020, we introduced the Global X Data Center REITs & Digital Infrastructure ETF (NASDAQ:VPN) on Nasdaq.
 VPN seeks to invest in companies that operate data center REITs and other digital infrastructure expected to benefit from the development of 5G and next generation communication networks.

 Data Centers & Cellular Towers: The Backbone of Our Digital World